The Vigdis oil and gas field is situated in block 34/7 of the Tampen area in the North Sea, Norway at a water depth of 280m.

 The processed gas is transported by the Statpipe / Norpipe system to different markets.

 In December 2010, FMC Technologies won a $75m contract for supplying subsea equipment for the Vigdis North-East field.
-The contract includes supply of subsea trees, a manifold and umbilical and other equipment.
-Deliveries are expected to start in the third quarter of 2011.
+The contract included the supply of subsea trees, a manifold, an umbilical and other equipment.

-FMC Technologies supplied subsea equipment for phase II of the Vigdis extension project under a $25m contract awarded in 2006.
-The equipment included four subsea trees, a manifold and control system, a subsea control cable and control system.
+FMC Technologies supplied subsea equipment for phase two of the Vigdis extension project under a $25m contract awarded in 2006.
+The equipment included four subsea trees, a manifold and control system, a subsea control cable and a control system.
 The company also provided system integration, installation and maintenance services.

 In 2002, Stolt Offshore was awarded a Nkr535m contract to supply 23km of 6in and 12in flowlines and umbilicals.